Citizenry/platform/docs/the-ushahidi-platform-facebook-bot/the-facebook-bot/installing-the-bot-for-development-and-testing.md

 ## **Facebook Bot Setup**

-The Ushahidi facebook-bot is built with Lumen and a mysql database.
+The StreetSignal facebook-bot is built with Lumen and a mysql database.
 To set it up you need to

 ### **Prerequisites**